 VRBO’s most relaxed cancellation policy allows a full guest refund up to 14 days whereas Airbnb’s ‘flexible’ option allows guests to cancel and get a refund up to 24 hours before.

 In terms of cancellation policies then, Airbnb is the clear winner over VRBO.
 It gives hosts more options and outs them in control.

 For most hosts, Airbnb comes out on top.
 This is because it gives you more cancellation options than VRBO, which gives hosts more leeway in what they want to do.

 Airbnb vs VRBO protection cover

 With Airbnb you get host damage protection & liability as a part of Aircover if something goes wrong.
-So if your property incurs property damage or a guest sues you for something, you do in in principle have some cover through this platform.
+So if your property incurs damage or a guest sues you for something, you do in principle have some cover through this platform.